Dev-Zenitsu/Dev-Zenitsu/README.md

 - 👀 I’m interested in Frontend Web Development
 - 🌱 I’m currently Trying to improve my coding skills by practicing through YouTube tutorials
 - 💞️ I’m looking to collaborate on large-scale projects that could help me nurture my skills as a novice
-- 📫 You reach me at zenitsu260208@gmail.com
+- 📫 You can reach me at zenitsu260208@gmail.com
 - 😄 Pronouns: Zenitsu
 - ⚡ Fun fact: U was born on 29th Feb, 2008!